 Duration of Scholarship: 2 years

-How to Apply: Students can apply for an Erasmus Mundus Joint Masters Degree scholarship for the academic year 2017-2018 by submitting an online application form (Please tick the appropriate of the two groups, Programme countries and Partners countries).
+How to Apply: Students can apply for an Erasmus Mundus Joint Masters Degree scholarship for the academic year 2017-2018 by submitting an online application form (in the link below).

 The application procedure is outlined on the Programme website.
 It is important to go through the Eligibility and Application pages before applying.